})();

 What to Do If Caught in Sudden Visibility Loss

-Gradually reduce speed, activate hazard lights, and move to the rightmost lane or shoulder if safe to do so.
+Gradually reduce speed and move to the rightmost lane or shoulder if safe to do so.
+Do not use hazard lights while moving as they disable turn signals.
+Once completely stopped in a safe location, then activate hazard lights.
 Never stop suddenly in traffic lanes, as following vehicles may not see you in time to avoid collision.

 Use available technology for emergency communication.
 Modern smartphones can share precise GPS coordinates with emergency services even when visibility prevents verbal description of location.